 Cat collars should be a breakaway, for that reason cats can't walk on a leash by a collar, as it could break and set them free.

-The only existing option to walk a cat on a leash safely today is cat harnesses.
+The only existing option to walk a cat on a leash safely today is by using a cat harness.
 Cat harnesses are lighter, more flexible, and not as sturdy as dog harnesses.
 This is because cats are more flexible, agile, and sneaky than dogs and a sturdy and robust harness would make the cat plop off the floor and stop moving.